-Now don’t get me wrong this reaction is perfect if you are being chased by a bear; however, it is not very useful for keeping your cool when your children are asking you a million questions or your boss wants you to complete a project by tomorrow.
+Now don’t get me wrong this reaction is perfect if you are being chased by a bear.
+However, it is not very useful when your children are asking you a million questions or your boss wants you to complete a project by tomorrow.

 Many people experience anxiety on a daily basis and for some people anxiety itself can develop into a serious problem.

 A non-anxious person might tell you to just stop worrying, but as someone who has struggled with anxiety I will be the first to tell you that truly treating your anxiety requires a total shift in your mind, body, and spirit.

 Here are three things you can do/ know to immediately help calm your anxiety…

 - You are not alone!
 Did you know that anxiety is the most common mental illness in the United States?
 It directly impacts around 18% of the general population (NAMI, 2018).
 Although often stigmatized, anxiety is a very common disorder, so please let go of any shame you may feel around this issue.
 It is not a sign of weakness, but rather a natural response to stress.